Skip to main content

 Fallback variables

-Variables you use in Meeting Template Default Event Details require a fallback variable.
-This guarantees that even if you don't have certain data for a particular contact, your variable will still be filled out.
+The variables you use in Calendar Default Event Details require fallback variables.
+This ensures your variable will still be filled in even if you don't have specific data for a particular contact.
 A fallback variable consists of the pipe character | followed by fallback: and the fallback text before the closing brackets.

 Example: Use {{meeting location |fallback: your office}} to fill in the event Location field.
 If you have the data about the recipient's location in the Mixmax contact, it will be displayed as the event Location; otherwise, "your office" will be displayed.

-Using variables in Meeting Templates
+Using variables in Calendars

 To insert a variable, click the variable button on the right next to each field, or type {{ to open the variable menu.
-When you use Meeting Template variables, "Host" in the name of the variable refers to the owner of the calendar on which the meeting is scheduled, while "Guest" refers to the invite recipient who is scheduling the meeting.
+When you use Calendar variables, "Host" in the variable name refers to the calendar owner, and "Guest" refers to the invitee who is scheduling the meeting.

 Host variables